walt-id/waltid-digital-credentials-button/README.md

 npm run dev:react          # React demo
 npm run dev:vue            # Vue demo
 ```
 Open the served URL (Vite defaults to 5173).
-Pick a request ID and click the button; the verified credential details appear in the modal if the browser supports the DC API.
+The web demo includes request selection, toggles, and logging; the React/Vue demos are minimal starters that simply render the web component pointed at the demo backend.

 ## Using the component
 ```html